-Important landforms and land types:
+Landforms and land types:

-- 1. The flat terraced glacial outwash plain with a patterning of shallow scarps which collectively form a series of degradational river terraces stepping down from the west to the east. - Sandy areas, boulder rises and shallow dry swales of former paleochannels in places. - An area where more recent fluvial processes of erosion and sedimentation have reworked older alluvium associated with historic glaciations affecting the landscape.
+- 1. The flat terraced glacial outwash plain with a patterning of shallow scarps which collectively form a series of degradational river terraces stepping down from the west to the east. - 2.
+Sandy areas, boulder rises and shallow dry swales of former paleochannels in places. - 3.
+An area where more recent fluvial processes of erosion and sedimentation have reworked older alluvium associated with historic glaciations affecting the landscape.

-Important hydrological features:
+Hydrological features:

-- 4. Luggate Creek, which is a complex winding channel along the south-eastern edge of the PA (to the east - The ephemeral water courses draining from the mountains to the south across and around the terrace edges that are artificially channelled in places and discharge to the Clutha River.
+- 4. Luggate Creek, which is a complex winding channel along the south-eastern edge of the PA (to the east of Church Road). - 5.
+The ephemeral water courses draining from the mountains to the south across and around the terrace edges that are artificially channelled in places and discharge to the Clutha River.
 These channels tend to flow only during prolonged rainfall.

-Important ecological features and vegetation types:
+Ecological features and vegetation types: